What's the Hot, New Way To Launch a Film-making Career?

 With these memories in mind, James Petulla launched the Connection concept about 15 years ago, to help newcomers get externships in broadcasting.
 Since then, he has helped more than 4,000 people land jobs in the highly competitive fields of radio, television, music recording, video and film.

 A Career Connection externship does not guarantee employment in the film or TV industries, of course.
-But Petulla claims a 70 percent success rate.
+But Petulla claims a great success rate.
 And Hugh Downs of the ABC News show "20/20," has said "it is amazing to see the amount of people" Petulla has placed "in radio and TV stations, recording studios and film companies all over the country."

 Petulla definitely is no fan of crowded classrooms where teachers use blackboards and chalk to try to train students.
 "That's primitive," he grouses.
 "The blackboard and chalk take us back almost to the stick in the sand:"